-Academic libraries over time acquire information resources in various formats such as printed or electronic.
-These resources are acquired through exchange, gift, donation, and purchase.
-There are a variety of methods or standards to consider when evaluating information resources ranging from personal, informal methods to the more educational, and formal techniques.
+There are a variety of methods or criteria to consider when evaluating information resources ranging from personal, informal methods to the more educational, formal techniques.
 There is no one single perfect method of evaluating information resources, rather you must make an inference from a collection of clues or indicators based on the use you plan to make of your information resource.

 Similarly, there exist variety of criteria for information resources evaluation as there are variety of information resources that are generated and use by individuals and organisations.
-As we learnt earlier in this course, information resources could be categorised into different types ranging from people, textbooks, journals, magazines, newspapers, reports, policies, databases, CD-ROMs, computers, software, electronic/web resources, reference sources etc. As the list of information resources are limitless, so also the standards for information resources evaluation.
+As we learnt earlier in module one, information resources could be categorised into different types ranging from people, textbooks, journals, magazines, newspapers, policies, reports. databases, CD-ROMs, computers, electronic/web resources, reference sources etc. As the list of information resources are endless, so also the criteria for information resources evaluation.
 You should understand that every type of information resource has unique criteria for their evaluation.
 The criteria used for evaluating textbooks might not fit to evaluate journals and databases respectively.
 The same situation applies to the other types of information resources.
 To avoid poor evaluation of information resources, information managers should employ relevant and appropriate indicators that suit each type of information resources.
+Some of the evaluation criteria for electronic sources and print resources are discussed below: